dmfrodrigues/feup-sdis-proj1/proj1/doc/report.md

 This method is expected to work the best in networks with least latency, as the guarantee that only as many peers with back-up the chunk as required is only valid if all peers receive messages instantly.
 This implies in high-latency networks the real replication degree will be quite larger than required.

-This enhancement is implemented in version 1.2, and although we tested over a same-computer network the latency was appreciable (around 100ms), which meant that, in a network with 5 peers, one of the peers requesting to back-up a chunk with replication degree 2 would often lead to 3 peers backing-up the chunk.
+This enhancement is implemented in version 1.3, and although we tested over a same-computer network the latency was appreciable (around 100ms), which meant that, in a network with 5 peers, one of the peers requesting to back-up a chunk with replication degree 2 would often lead to 3 peers backing-up the chunk.

 ### Reclaim space from excessive backing-up

 After the initiator peer waits for a certain time period (starting in the required 1000ms), it must count how many `STORED` messages it received relating to the chunk it just backed-up, so it can infer if the required replication degree has been met.
 However, from the `STORED` messages it receives, it can infer which peers backed-up the chunk, and if it notices there have been more peers backing-up than required, it can notify a certain number of them so they release the space they inadvertently used to store the chunk.

-For that, we send over MC an `UNSTORE` message, with format:
+For that, we send over MC an `UNSTORE` message, which means the initiator peer with ID `<SenderId>` is notifying the peer with ID `<DestinationId>` that it should unstore a certain chunk.
+It is implemented in version 1.2, and has the following format:

 ```
 <Version> UNSTORE <SenderId> <FileId> <ChunkNo> <DestinationId> <CRLF><CRLF>
 ```

-which means the initiator peer with ID `<SenderId>` is notifying the peer with ID `<DestinationId>` that it should unstore a certain chunk.
-This enhancement is implemented in version 1.1.

 Curiously, the previous enhancement improves the performance of this enhancement, as it first reduces the number of peers that backed-up the file without needing to, and this enhancement just solves those cases where latency is too high.